hpssjellis/particle-photon-testing-circuit/README.md

 Update June 10th, 2017

+The Photon master and slave is working for I2C and uART.
+I am having trouble with SPI in finding good example code.
+Note that for both I2C and uART I have found a way to read Strings as Strings not char arrays hopefully making things as simple as possible for my students.
+Nto sure if I will be able to do the same for SPI.

 The photon-alone.ino is ready to go.
 Steps through every Photon GPIO pin and tests it against the neighboring pin or DAC pin.
 I hope to make a PCB board but if you can't wait you can wire up the breadboard below.

 ![](photon-alone.png)